-This Procedure to rely on the road safety exemption in planning schemes does not apply to native (or nonnative) vegetation removal that is exempt from a planning permit due to another relevant exemption in these clauses.
-However, the principles of avoid and minimise should be applied.
+This Procedure to rely on the railways exemption in planning schemes does not apply to native (or nonnative) vegetation removal that is exempt from a planning permit due to another relevant exemption in these clauses.
+The principles of avoid and minimise should be applied.

-Public authorities and municipal councils (road authorities) must ensure native vegetation removal complies with other legislation, including:
+Rail managers must ensure native vegetation removal complies with other legislation, including:

-- Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth) (EPBC Act)

-- Flora and Fauna Guarantee Act 1988 (FFG Act)

-- Catchment and Land Protection Act 1994
+- Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth) (EPBC Act) - Flora and Fauna Guarantee Act 1988 (FFG Act) - Catchment and Land Protection Act 1994

 - Environment Effects Act 1978

 - Wildlife Act 1975

 - Aboriginal Heritage Act 2006

 - Heritage Act 1995

-- Planning and Environment Act 1987 (Permits may still be required for overlays not listed above).
+- Planning and Environment Act 1987 (Permits may still be required for overlays not listed above)

-Road authorities using this Procedure to rely on the road safety exemption in planning schemes (Road safety exemption procedure) should be familiar with the following publications available on the DELWP website, which support the implementation of the native vegetation removal regulations:
+Rail managers using this Procedure to rely on the railways exemption in planning schemes (Railways exemption procedure) should be familiar with the following publications available on the DELWP website, which support the implementation of the native vegetation removal regulations:

-- Guidelines for the removal, destruction or lopping of native vegetation (Guidelines) - Applicant's guide applications to remove, destroy or lop native vegetation (Applicant's Guide) - Assessor's handbook applications to remove, destroy or lop native vegetation (Assessor's Handbook).
+- Guidelines for the removal, destruction or lopping of native vegetation (Guidelines) - Applicant's guide applications to remove, destroy or lop native vegetation (Applicant's guide) - Assessor's handbook applications to remove, destroy or lop native vegetation (Assessor's handbook).